2023 Lion City Sailors FC season

-The 2023 season is Lion City Sailors' 28th consecutive season in the top flight of Singapore football and in the Singapore Premier League.
-They will play in the 2023–24 AFC Champions League, which marked their 4th appearance at the competition (including main play-offs), and their 2nd ACL Group Stage appearance, if qualified.
+The 2023 season is Lion City Sailors' 28th consecutive season in the Singapore Premier League and the 4th season since privatising from Home United They will play in the 2023–24 AFC Champions League, which marked their 4th appearance at the competition (including main play-offs), and their 2nd ACL Group Stage appearance, if qualified.

 The female team will be playing in the Women's Premier League (Singapore).

 Squad

 Singapore Premier League

 Note 1: Pedro Henrique remained with the team but not registered for the SPL.

+Note 2: Kodai Tanaka remained with the team but was de-registered for the SPL after sustaining a season ending injury.